-- You can leave the doors and the windows of the hawan/puja room open to let the smoke out.
+- Make sure that the baby is away from fire and smoke.
+You can leave the doors and the windows of the hawan/puja room open to let the smoke out.

 - Make sure that there is space available for the baby soon after the ceremony to sleep if the baby wants to.

 - Plan the ceremony during the time when the baby is usually up for the baby to enjoy the ceremony.

 - Hire a photographer so you can enjoy the ceremony without worrying about recording the occasion.